Pōhaku, Kalo, Wai: Stewardship in Contemporary Hawai’i

 Work: Archeologic Reconissance Survery and Restoration Design Masterplan (Proposal)

-Location: Lower Limahuli Preserve, Ha’ena, Kaua’i
+Location Lower Limahuli Preserve, Ha’ena, Kaua’i

-Date: Proposal completed, 2023.
+Status: Proposal completed, 2023.

 Description: